shushcat/cs586-group_project/README.md

 rm -rf __MACOSX/
 ```

-## _The Huffington post_ and _Chronicle of higher education_'s data on how colleges finance their athletics:
+## _The Huffington post_ and _Chronicle of higher education_'s data on how colleges finance their athletics

 Dataset folder: [](./datasets/college_athletics_financing/)